caboche/CuReSim-LoRM/README.md

 # CuReSim-LoRM: a tool to simulate metabarcoding long reads

 CuReSim-LoRM (Customized Read Simulator to generate Long Reads for Metabarcoding) is a tool which generates synthetic long sequencing reads for metabarcoding.

-CuReSim-LoRM is developed in Java and is distributed as an executable jar file.
-A complementary script, train_CuReSim-LoRM.py is available to train a new error model from real data.
+A complementary script, train_CuReSim-LoRM.py, is available to train a new error model from real data.
-This python script was developed to automate the whole process: to compute the parameters and to run CuReSim-LoRM.
+This script was developed to automate the whole process, computing the parameters and running CuReSim-LoRM.

 # Table of Contents
 * [Installation](#Installation)